Scaling a Business on a Budget: 5 Tips To Follow

 Leverage Social Media

-63.7% of the world's population are social media users, making it the perfect channel for reaching broad audiences and scaling your business.
+63.7% of the world’s population is social media users, making it the perfect channel for reaching broad audiences and scaling your business.

-Business owners with limited budgets can scale their business by leveraging popular social media platforms like LinkedIn, Facebook, Instagram, and X (formerly Twitter).
+Business owners with limited budgets can scale their businesses by leveraging popular social media platforms, such as LinkedIn, Facebook, Instagram, and X (formerly Twitter).

 Luckily, those mentioned are free to sign up for and create business pages.